gurpreetsodhi/Columbia_Fintech_Module14/README.md

 1) AdaBoostClassifier algorithm
 2) DecisionTreeClassifier algorithm
 The classification reports along with original algorithm classification report are shown below.
-Based on the classification reports and cumulative return plots, one can summarize and conclude that the otehr two classifier models implemented do not enhance the predicatability for either 'Buy' or 'Sell signal.
+Based on the classification reports and cumulative return plots, one can summarize and conclude that the other two classifier models implemented do not enhance the predictability for either 'Buy' or 'Sell signal.